 Julia and David are graduates of the double degree program at the Oberlin College and Conservatory.
 Julia also holds a master’s degree from the New England Conservatory of Music in Boston and David holds an MFA in poetry from Boston University.

 Violinist Julia Connor has a wide-ranging musical voice, performing everything from baroque music on period instruments to fiddle music from Ireland to new works by living composers.

 In addition to her work with Room to Spare, Julia is a founding member of the Berwick Fiddle Consort, an early music ensemble which performs traditional music from Ireland, Scotland, and Canada on historical instruments.
 She has also spent the past four years studying the East Clare Irish Music Tradition in both County Clare, Ireland and in the US.

 Julia performs regularly on baroque violin, modern violin, and fiddle in the Boston area.
 Her solo playing has been featured on the Society for Historically Informed Performance (SoHIP) summer concert series (Boston), Kings Chapel Concert series (Boston), the Music by Women Festival (MS), and ClareFM radio (Ireland).
 Julia has been an artist in residence at PLAYA (Summer Lake, OR) and Avaloch Farm (Boscawen, NH).

-Pianist and composer David Leach has been called “loud” by neighbors and “usually on time” by bandmates.
+Pianist, composer, and poet David Leach has been called “loud” by neighbors and “usually on time” by bandmates.
 He has performed with various jazz and blues groups in New York, Boston, Chicago, Cleveland, and Washington D.C. as a pianist, composer, and arranger.